vulsdoc/vuls/docs/usage-scan.md

 ## Example: scan wordpress (core, plugin, theme)

-You can scan wordpress by setting wpPath and wpToken.Please set the  of wordpress root directory in wpPath.
+You can scan wordpress by setting wpPath and wpToken.Please set the path of wordpress root directory in wpPath.
 To set wpToken you need to register a user and get the API token from your profile page On this [website](https://wpvulndb.com/).

 * config.toml